Elegance and Tradition: A Look into the Zhou Dynasty Dress and Makeup

 Mian Fu

 The Zhou dynasty established over ten grades for the official clothing of the emperor and the feudal lords.
-The differences between each grade were primarily reflected in the complexity of the style, the designs, and the color and fabric choices utilized.
-The complexity of the style referred to the matching of the collar, cuff, and with different fabrics and colors used in clothing.
+The differences between each grade were primarily reflected in the complexity of the style, the pattern designs, and the color and fabric choices utilized.
+The complexity of the style referred to the matching of the collar, cuff, and hem with different fabrics and colors used in clothing.
 The pattern designs referred to the varying embroidered patterns on the clothing based on one's level of ranking.

 Elegance and Tradition: A Look into the Zhou Dynasty Dress and Makeup-3